Kauai is known for its dramatic and rare beauty. This guide details the nine state parks in Kauai and why you should visit each!

 This 230-acre park is located at the endpoint of the Kuhio Highway, nearly an hour’s drive from Lihue and 5 miles west of Hanalei, Hawaii.

 The beach has a more or less safe lagoon.
-In the area of the park, you can find picnic tables, payphones, restrooms, and outdoor showers.
+In the area of the park, you can find picnic tables, payphones, restrooms, and outdoor showers which will offer a nice break from your road trip in Kauai.

 It has two main beaches: Kēʻē Beach and Hāʻena Beach.
 Kēʻē Beach is located on the park’s western boundary.